d0ge/site/content/posts/data-processing-libraries-part-one.md

 Before we start with code review let's start with features of ImageMagick & GraphicsMagick.
 If your are familiar with command line syntax of libraries you can skip this paragraph.
 There are two major command line utils commonly used at application level: identify and convert.
 Application (we will focus on web, but it is not limited) firstly tries to analyse file and then convert it to desired format and resolution.
 So what is identify command line utility?

 - The identify program describes the format and characteristics of one or more image files.
 It also reports if an image is incomplete or corrupt.
-The information returned includes the image number, the file name, the width and height of the image, whether the image is colormapped or not, the number of colors in the image, the number of bytes in the image, the format of the image (JPEG, PNM, etc.), and finally the number of seconds it took to read and process the image. [man page](https://imagemagick.org/script/identify.php)
+The information returned includes the image number, the file name, the width and height of the image, whether the image is colormapped or not, the number of colors in the image, the number of bytes in the image, the format of the image (JPEG, PNM, etc.), and finally the number of seconds it took to read and process the image.
+ImageMagick identify [man](https://imagemagick.org/script/identify.php) page.

+> Delegate - program that used by library to process specific file format.

+Common usage of library looks like:

 ```bash
 λ identify -version